 SFTP protocol specification requires that client and server uses UTF-8 encoding (Unicode) for file names.

-With the latest beta release, WinSCP by default uses UTF-8 encoding.
-You can force non-default behaviour using session option UTF-8 encoding for filenames, particularly when your server does not use UTF-8.
+WinSCP by default uses UTF-8 encoding.
+You can force non-default behavior using session option UTF-8 encoding for filenames, particularly when your server does not use UTF-8.

 Please be aware that if your server does not support UTF-8 encoding, but uses its local legacy encoding instead, it is its fault.
 The problem is not on WinSCP side.
 You should push your server provider to add support for UTF-8, and not ask for support of legacy encoding in WinSCP.